 Network of peers are defined either the same way as clients.
 A peer network, like the client network, comes along with a description of the membership service provider and its configuration.

 Application network is a broader term to cover entities that could be part of the application infrastructure.
 This could include a set of clients, and potentially also sets of peers.
-To understand this better, let’s take the example of an auctioning service that is implemented as a chaincode that runs on peers A, and B. Now, let’s assume that for the purpose of this use-case, the application service has implemented client-application software that runs on the end-user machine, and application server software that runs on the application server.
+To understand this better, let’s take the example of an auctioning service that is implemented as a chaincode that runs on peers A, and B. Now, let’s assume that for this use-case, the application service has implemented client-application software that runs on the end-user machine, and application server software that runs on the application server.
 Both cases leverage the client-sdk and are perceived by fabric network as clients.
 In this scenario the application owns the application-server side, as well as peers A, and B, that would install and instantiate/simulate the chaincodes controlled and submitted by that application.

 Interaction between the ordering service, and application entities (clients, and peers): This requires that the ordering service nodes have installed some piece of software to be able to minimally process messages coming from the application network.
 This includes membership-related functionalities, i.e., check whether a certain entity is authorized to do certain things or not, and membership-update functionalities.
 We will call this appshim.
 At the same time, as mentioned before, application network should run the ordering service client that is able to process ordering service specific messages that are advertised through a channel.
 We will call this osshim.